 - Using your hands, mix the meat with the other ingredients until well incorporated.

-- Spread 1 tbsp of the meat mixture evenly into the cavities of a whoopie pie pan OR if you don’t have a whoopie pie pan, simply spread it into circles approximately 2 inches in diameter on a parchment-lined baking sheet.
+- Spread 1 tablespoon of the meat mixture evenly into the cavities of a whoopie pie pan OR if you don’t have a whoopie pie pan, simply spread it into circles approximately 2 inches in diameter on a parchment-lined baking sheet.

 - Bake for 5 minutes, or until meat is cooked through.
 Carefully remove from the pan and place them a large paper towel lined dish.
 Top ½ of the meat patties with a 1” square of cheddar cheese, then another patty.